-• Qualified Auditor: Complies with the qualification requirements in section 8.2 of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates issued by the CA/Browser Forum and is an accounting firm, legal person or individual independent of the auditee.
+• Qualified Auditor: Complies with the qualification requirements in section 8.2 of the Baseline Requirements and is an accounting firm, legal person or individual independent of the auditee.

-lack R
+♦ R

-- Registration Authority (RA) - Responsible for checking the identity and other attributes of the certificate applicant but does not issue or administer certificates.
+• Registration Authority (RA)

+Responsible for checking the identity and other attributes of the certificate applicant but does not issue or administer certificates.
 The nature and scope of obligations borne by the registration authority are set down in the applicable certificate policy or agreement.

 - The entity responsible for the identity verification and authentication of the certificate subject which does not issue certificates. - Re-key (a Certificate): Rekeying a certificate refers to the issuance of a new certificate that has the same attributes and assurance level as the old certificate.
-In addition to being a brand-new certificate with a different public key (corresponding to the new and different private key) and different serial number, the new certificate may also be assigned a different validity period.
+In addition to being a brandnew certificate with a different public key (corresponding to the new and different private key) and different serial number, the new certificate may also be assigned a different validity period.